Tourism on the Great Barrier Reef: Types of tourists

 A survey conducted in 2003 found that visitors to the Whitsundays were likely to be first-time visitors to the Great Barrier Reef, had an average age of 37, were mainly international visitors, were likely to be visiting with a partner or their family, and were likely to have taken part in snorkelling, swimming, or taking part on a semi-submersible tour.
 A report in 1995 found that tourists expected to see beautiful islands and beaches, to experience a "natural, unspoilt environment", and to see a variety of fish and corals, and compare their experience with idealised tourist advertising.
 A report in 1999 found that older tourists participated in fewer activities at the Great Barrier Reef, and urged caution in considering them a lucrative market.

 A 2003 paper discussed the patterns of repeat visitors to the GBR region.
 It found that they were younger, likely to be backpackers or interstate tourists, if they were international visitors they were likely to be from North America or Europe, more likely to go diving, and more likely to seek smaller, specialised operations for their return visit.
 A survey in 2015 found that two thirds of tourists wanted to see the Great Barrier Reef before it was gone.

+With the threat of global warming and the recent major coral bleaching of parts of the reef many Australians are worried that tourism will face a downturn.
+According to the Australian Institute, 55 percent of Chinese respondents say they would be more likely to travel to another country all together, with 63 percent saying they would be more likely to travel to somewhere else in Australia.
+More than one third of Americans would be more likely to visit another country, with 42 percent more likely to go to other areas of Australia.
+UK visitors are least likely to choose another country, but more than a quarter of UK respondents would be less likely to visit Australia if bleaching continues.

-Management and regulations
+Management and regulations of the Great Barrier Reef Marine Park

 The Great Barrier Reef Marine Park Act 1975 is one of the major laws governing the management of the Great Barrier Reef Marine Park.
 When it was passed, the management of tourism was seen as an important issue.
 Ros Kelly proposed a 1% tax on tourism activities in the GBR in 1991, but this was criticised by Queensland's premier, Wayne Goss.
 All licensed tourism operations in the Marine Park must pay the Environmental Management Charge (EMC), introduced in 1993, which provided 18% of the Great Barrier Reef Marine Park Authority's budget in 2009–2010.